thomaslewisjames/Manager/README.md

 # Manager
-Filesystem loader for all your modding needs
+Filesystem editor for all your modding needs